TNK-BP to name Slobodin as acting upstream head - sources

-MOSCOW TNK-BP TNBP.MM will appoint its former head of power and gas to temporarily run the upstream division after the departure of Alexander Dodds, two sources close to the Anglo-Russian oil venture said on Friday.
+MOSCOW Oct 12 TNK-BP will appoint its former head of power and gas to run the upstream division after the departure of Alexander Dodds, two sources close to the Anglo-Russian oil venture said on Friday.

 Dodds, the most senior executive to leave the company in an exodus of staff over the past five months, was due to announce his departure from Russia's third-largest oil firm on Friday.